Average Repair Costs for Six Common Heat Pump Problems

 Estimated Repair Cost

-3. Heat Pump Isn’t Defrosting
+3. Heat Pump Can’t Remove Ice Buildup

-• Your heat pump doesn’t have sufficient airflow because it’s blocked by snow, bushes or yard debris.
+• Your heat pump doesn’t have enough airflow because it’s blocked by snow, bushes or yard debris.

 • A part is malfunctioning, which may include the reversing valve, relays, controls or sensors.